sushiroll4093/clone/Upgrading.md

 git fetch && git pull --rebase
 ```

 to safely update your stable branch and keep your changes.
-Prior to 2011-08-06 we were force pushing divergent branches to stable (sorry) so `git pull --rebase` will give you conflicts.
+Prior to 2011-08-06 we were force pushing divergent branches to stable (sorry) so `git pull --rebase` would give you conflicts.

 Configuration and locally stored files